Maxime00/Otbot_TrajOpt/README.md

 ## Main
 To compute a trajectory, simply run the MAIN_loop.m with your desired parameters.
-This fucntion is designed to run several optimizations in a row, for each set of parameters provided.
+This function is designed to run several optimizations in a row, for each set of parameters provided.
-A list of possibe plots is also available.
+A list of possible plots is also available.

 ## Obstacles
 To model obstacles, use the files in the Obstacles folder.
 The number of obstacles must be provided accurately for the optimization to run.